ljh77/state-gated-multimodal-docent/README.md

 State-gating mechanism for context-aware multimodal processing in digital human docent systems.

-Please note: This repository provides experimental data and reproducibility materials.
+Please note: This repository provides experimental log data Only.

 **The system source code is not included.

 ![Digital Human Docent System](State-Gated-MDS.png)